Selling blood tests online for over 15 years.

 Our Polycystic Ovary Syndrome Check Advanced contains a comprehensive hormone panel including tests for testosterone, FSH and LH.
-Women with PCOS have an increased risk of developing a thyroid disorder, diabetes and high cholesterol levels, therefore this profile also includes tests for TSH and FT4 to check your thyroid health as well as tests for cholesterol and diabetes.
+Women with PCOS have an increased risk of developing a thyroid disorder, diabetes and high cholesterol levels - this profile includes tests for thyroid stimulating hormone (TSH) and free thyroxine (FT4) to check your thyroid health as well as tests for cholesterol and diabetes.

 This test is for women who are experiencing symptoms of PCOS and who wish to understand their risk factors for related conditions.

 We send you an easy-to-use kit to collect your blood sample.